May 12th 2011

 In this Science Café we will hear two experts on genomics and its impact on society, and we will discuss the curse and blessing aspects of this revolution in genetics.

-Moderator on this evening is dr. Pim Zabel, gipsy band Malas Banda of student society WSV Ceres will play live music.
+The gipsy band Malas Banda of student society WSV Ceres played live music.